Barrett M107A1 Anti-Materiel Rifle

-The P226 Pistol is a self defence weapon and as such is not suitable for general issue.
-The offensive use of the pistol is specific: primarily used in confined spaces, where a rifle being of larger dimensions hampers the agility of the individual.
+Pistols are usually carried as a secondary, primarily defensive weapon their offensive use of the pistol is specific: to use in confined spaces, where a rifle being of larger dimensions hampers the agility of the individual.

 Designated Marksman Weapon (DMW) 7.62mm Rifle